Bobby Myers (racing driver): Career

+Bob Harris Myers was born on June 27, 1927, to his parents John R. Myers and Flonnie Wade Myers.

+During his early career, Myers earned the nickname "Master of the Madhouse" for his hard driving style at the Bowman Gray Stadium, and began racing there in the late 1940s with his older brother Billy handled his mechanics until he decided he wanted to drive as well.
+The two won a total of four track championships at the Bowman Gray, with Myers winning the Modified championship in 1952 while Billy won in 1951, 1953 and 1955.

 Myers began competing in the NASCAR Grand National Division in 1951 at the age of 24.
 He made two starts in 1951, in his first outing in the 200-lap event at the half-mile dirt Asheville-Weaverville Speedway in Weaverville, North Carolina, Myers finished 16th driving a 1949 Ford.
 Myers then drove the No. 2 Hudson in the Motor City 250 on the one-mile dirt track at Michigan State Fairgrounds in Detroit where he started 34th and finished 25th.

-Myers returned to the NASCAR Grand National Division competition in 1952 driving George Hutchens's No. 6 Ford in the Southern 500 at Darlington.
+Myers returned to the NASCAR Grand National Division competition in 1952, driving George Hutchens's No. 6 Ford in the Southern 500 at Darlington.
 The Ford's engine came apart on lap 145 and relegated him to a 52nd finishing position in a field of 66 cars.
 Myers won the 1952 Bowman Gray Stadium Modified Championship.

 In 1953, Myers drove the No. 18 Oldsmobile in two NASCAR Grand National events.
 In the Southern 500, he started 50th and worked his way to a 20th finishing position.
-At the one-mile circular Langhorne Speedway in Langhorne, Pennsylvania, Myers finished 10th.
+At the one-mile circular Langhorne Speedway in Langhorne, Pennsylvania, Myers finished tenth.
+In 1955, Myers raced in England as part of the USA team that visited the country, he was a replacement for Fireball Roberts, who had other racing commitments.
+During this time, he won four races, one at Eastbourne and three at Harringay and secured the TV Trophy.